hazelcast/hazelcast-reference-manual/src/DistributedEvents.md

-### Membership Listener
+### Listening for Member Events

-The Membership Listener allows to get notified for the following events.
+The Membership Listener interface has methods that are invoked for the following events.

-- A new member is added to the cluster.
+- `memberAdded`: A new member is added to the cluster.
-- An existing member leaves the cluster.
+- `memberRemoved`: An existing member leaves the cluster.
-- An attribute of a member is changed.
+- `memberAttributeChanged`: An attribute of a member is changed.
 Please refer to the [Member Attributes section](#member-attributes) to learn about member attributes.

+To write a Membership Listener class, you implement the MembershipListener interface and its methods.

 The following is an example Membership Listener class.